alwozniak/form3/README.md

 1. In your terminal, navigate to the root folder of this repository.
 1. Run `mvn clean package` to run API's test suite and create a deployable package file.
 1. Run `mvn spring-boot:run` to start the server.

+API is accessible under `http://localhost:8080` after deployment.
+Issue a GET request to `http://localhost:8080/payments` to test it.